emartineznunez/AutoMeKin/docs/method.md

 <code>timeout value</code>
 [<code>value</code> is an integer; __also for <code>ChemKnow</code>__; default value: <code>1000000</code> ]
 <code>value</code> is the maximum time, in seconds, allowed for a parallel job to complete.
 This helps terminate lengthy jobs that are likely to fail and act as bottlenecks in parallel compuations.

 {: .warning }
-The user is advised to use this keyword exclusively for low-level calculations.
+The user is advised to use <code>timeout</code> exclusively for low-level calculations.
 It should be omitted from the input when performing high-level calculations.

 ## BXDE specific keywords